Kiki Strike: Series titles

-Ananka is the narrator of the series.Kiki StrikeKiki Strike is a small, albino girl who founds the Irregulars and is often considered the leader of the group.
+Kiki Strike is a small, albino girl who founds the Irregulars and is often considered the leader of the group.
 Although her platinum hair, a height of under five feet, and unhealthily pale complexion are off-putting, she is described as "strikingly beautiful" on many occasions.
 She's an excellent leader but sometimes can be cold and insensitive to the needs of the other irregulars.
 Her real name is 'Katarina Galatzina' but this was changed when she was poisoned by her jealous aunt Livia Galetzina, who wanted to take over the throne.

 Kiki is always determined to help everybody who needs help.
 She is clever and knows multiple languages and martial arts.
 She also is reputed to have an extensive knowledge of weaponry from her caregiver, Verushka.